gregorykelleher/gregorykelleher/user/pages/03.resume/default.md

 menu: Résumé
 ---

-My name's Gregory Kelleher and I'm a software engineer working for Qualcomm in Ireland.
+My name's Gregory Kelleher and I'm a software engineer working for Qualcomm in Ireland

-I've always had a strong interest in technology, evident in my diverse experience across numerous technological domains.
-From IoT to automotive, I've built a comprehensive skillset building and testing software for real-world projects.

-With a background in R&D development for Jaguar Land Rover and Intel, I've also been fortunate to have been involved in some cutting-edge projects down through the years.
+I've been lucky to have experience in a range of software domains spanning Automotive, IoT, Cloud to AI Accelerators.
+Accordingly, I've built a proven track record contributing to high-profile projects across both Research and Production

+I'm well-versed in C++17 and Modern CMake, and have a keen interest in doing technical presentations in my spare time

 ---
 <br></br>

 ##Experience

+**Qualcomm Technologies, Inc.**

+_Software Engineer • January 2021 - current_

+Member of Qualcomm’s high-calibre Corporate R&D team, designing and developing middleware for state-of-the-art Cloud AI inference accelerator

+Responsible for architecting and delivering critical feature sets (namely stream profiling tooling to provide performance analysis and optimisations)

+Self-driven effort to introduce CTest and Conan into project repositories, leading to more efficient build pipelines and streamlined dependency management

+Heavily contributed to the design and development of a specialised Windows kernel-mode driver (KMDF) solution

+Advocated and prevailed on the choice of C++17, following best practices; duly led the conversion of ancillary drivers to adopt the same model I espoused

+Pioneered implementation of WPP software tracing, significantly enhancing diagnostic capabilities and enabling real-time monitoring of system events

+Took the initiative in designing Cloud AI Manager, akin to Nvidia DCGM, and executed extensive software prototypes, ultimately securing project approval

+Tailored Jupyter notebooks to showcase the performance of Hugging Face NLP/ML models on Cloud AI hardware, illustrating capabilities to stakeholders

 **Overstock.com Ltd**

-_Software Engineer • January 2021 - current_
+_Software Engineer • January 2021 - January 2022_

-Currently in a new role at Overstock.com working as part of their e-commerce division.
+Responsible for building and maintaining a suite of cloud-native microservice applications in live production for Customer Relationship Management (CRM)

+Initiated and successfully deployed the AWS CDK IaC framework, significantly improving the efficiency of infrastructure provisioning and management

 **Jaguar Land Rover Research & Development Ireland Ltd**

 _Automotive Software Engineer • August 2018 - January 2021_

-Worked across a broad software domain that encompasses both research and production projects.

-Extensive experience writing modern C++ for next-generation Electrical Vehicle Architecture (EVA).
-Strong focus on delivering ASIL-D rated software with strict compliance to MISRA and AutoSAR coding standards.
+Over 2 years of experience delivering robust software at the highest ISO 26262 ASIL-D rated safety-critical requirements; in research and production settings

-Long-term involvement on the Land Rover Defender (L663) programme, developing production software to enable SOTA capabilities for network diagnostics.
+Continuous contributions to the BSP for the new Land Rover Defender (L663)

+Built extensive experience with latest automotive virtualisation technologies

+Heavily involved in the design and development of the off-boarding agent for the Land Rover Defender, with the goal to provide SOTA capabilities to enable Level 2 grade ADAS diagnostics

+Long-term commitment writing bespoke software to evaluate experimental EVA architecture proposals

+Assisted in the construction of a full-sized vehicle skeleton rig to demonstrate software running on genuine automotive hardware

+Maintained and enhanced cross-team GitLab CI/CD pipeline at scale

 **Intel Research & Development Ireland Ltd**

-_Software Engineer • Feb 2017 - Aug 2017_

-Intern working as part of the Strategy and Solutions Engineering Division (SSED).
-Conducted study into the role for Information Security in relation to IoT.
-Special focus into Direct Anonymous Attestation (DAA) algorithms, as well as cryptographic protocols such as TLS/SSL.

-Familiarity with OpenSSL and implementing TLS/SSL best practices, e.g. HSTS, HPKP, ECDHE, HTTP/2, OCSP stapling, forward secrecy .etc

-**Intel Research & Development Ireland Ltd**

-_Software Engineer • May 2016 - Sept 2016_
+_Software Engineer • Feb 2017 - Aug 2017, May 2016 - Sept 2016_

-Summer internship working with embedded systems and micro-controllers as part of Quark Solutions Division (QSD).
-Built proficiency in C with GNU toolchain, alongside debugging tools such as GDB and OpenOCD, as well as VCS (Git and Gerrit).
+Contributed to latest firmware for Quark SoC Atlas Peak BSP and built proficiencies with dynamic testing analysis for SoCs

+Delivered research project on IoT security, showcasing 'Zero-Touch' Secure Device Onboarding with Direct Anonymous Attestation (DAA) algorithms

 ---
 <br></br>

 ##Proficiencies

-**Systems and Embedded Programming**
+**Systems/Application Programming and Scripting**

-+ Modern C++14 and above
++ Modern C++ (C++17 and above) with Modern CMake (3.0+)
-+ CMake and Conan
++ Git, Clang/GNU toolchains, Google Test, CTest and Conan
-+ Google Test
-+ GNU toolchain (gcc, gcov, gdb .etc)
-+ Git
-+ ANSI C

-**Debugging and Analysis Tooling**

-+ Valgrind
-+ CppCheck
-+ Clang-tidy
-+ lcov/gcov
-+ OpenOCD
-+ LDRA
++ Static Analyzer tooling like Clang-format, Clang-Tidy, Cppcheck, LDRA
++ Familiarity with industry standards: ISOCPP, ISO26262, AutoSAR
++ Python (3.8 and above) alongside Pylint, Black, Pytest
++ Jupyter Notebooks with PyTorch and Hugging Face Transformers Library

 **Operating Systems and Platforms**

-+ Linux
-+ QNX (Microkernel UNIX)
++ Windows (WDK), Linux and QNX (Micro-kernel UNIX)
-+ freeRTOS
++ Numerous (x86/ARM) evaluation boards and SoC platforms
 + Yocto Project and BitBake
-+ Beagleboard and NXP
-+ Numerous (x86/ARM) evaluation boards
-+ Intel Quark (Clanton, Mint Valley, Atlas Peak)
-+ Intel Atom (Denverton)

-**DevOps**

-+ GitLab Runner
-+ Docker, Vagrant
-+ Packer, Ansible

-**Web Development**
+**Web and CI/CD**

-+ NGINX: performance, optimisation config .etc
-+ Caddy Web Server
-+ DigitalOcean
-+ SQL, Firebase
-+ Grav CMS
++ GitLab Runner, Jenkins, Docker, AWS CDK, Ansible, Artifactory, GCP Cloud

 ---
 <br></br>